liboyun/liboyun.github.io/index.md

 ## Boyun Li

-Hi!
-Boyun Li (李伯运) is now a postdoctral fellow at University of Macau, supervised by [Prof. Jiantao Zhou](https://www.fst.um.edu.mo/personal/jtzhou/).
-He obtained his Bachelor and PhD degree from College of Computer Science, Sichuan University in 2019 and 2025 under the supervision of [Prof. Xi Peng](https://pengxi.me/).
-His major interests include Computer Vision and Deep Learning.
-Recently, he mainly focuses on the all-in-one image restoration and representation learning.
+Boyun Li (李伯运) is currently a Postdoctoral Fellow at University of Macau, working under the supervision of [Prof. Jiantao Zhou](https://www.fst.um.edu.mo/personal/jtzhou/).
+He received his B.E. and Ph.D. degree from College of Computer Science, Sichuan University in 2019 and 2025, respectively, supervised by [Prof. Xi Peng](https://pengxi.me/).
+His research focuses on Computer Vision and Deep Learning, particularly on the all-in-one image restoration and representation learning.

+I am always open to research collaborations.
+Please feel free to contact me via email if you are interested in working together.

 ## Research Interests